medianetlab/OuluLabs/README.md

 * Nsdd Id: groupX_demoGnbnsd
 * Vim Account Id: DemoVIM

-You will see a new NS and a new VNF instantiating on the respective tabs.
+You will see a new NS and VNF instantiating on the respective tabs.
 Go to the OpenStack dashboard and check the new VM starting as part of the gNodeB VNF.
-From your client VM console you should be able to ping the default GW, but nothing else on the Internet.
+From your client VM console, you should be able to ping the default GW, but nothing else on the Internet.
 You may now delete the new NS using the OSM Dashboard.

 ![OSM Home Page](images/osm1.PNG)

-> OSM documentation: Instantiating a NS: https://osm.etsi.org/docs/user-guide/v10/01-quickstart.html#instantiating-the-ns
+> OSM documentation: Instantiating an NS: https://osm.etsi.org/docs/user-guide/v10/01-quickstart.html#instantiating-the-ns

 ## 4. Create a simple 5G Slice via Katana Slice Manager

 Katana Slice Manager enables the creation of end-to-end 5G Slices.
 You will use Katana to create a network slice that will include both demo 5G Core and demo gNodeB, allowing your client VM to connect to the Internet.
-Before creating any slices, you need to add to Katana the configuration files that describe the available components and services of your testbed.
+Before creating any slices, you need to add to Katana the configuration files that describe your testbed's available components and services.
 From your terminal, cd into the Slice Manager and check the different configuration files:

 ```bash
 cd sm